Unleashing our inner farm dog

 Al fresco film

 Drive-in movie lots, such as the historic Raleigh Road Outdoor Theatre on US Route 1 in North Carolina, are a crackerjack option for movie buffs who don’t want to leave their canine cineastes at home.
 But we really love skipping the car and lolling under the stars on picnic blankets.
-A couple faves include Sunday night walk-in movies (with live pre-show music) at the Eureka Springs Lucky 13 Starlight Cinema in the Ozarks, and the Fremont Outdoor Cinema in Seattle, where beanbag chairs are de rigueur.
+A couple faves include the oldest continuously running drive-in located in Orefield, Pennsylvania (since 1934), and the Fremont Outdoor Cinema in Seattle, where beanbag chairs are de rigueur.

 Deer and elk antlers have become our dogs’ favorite chew — and lots of folks these days are training their dogs to find these naturally shed “organic treats.”
 Once your dog retrieves one from your countryside walk, you can saw it into smaller pieces (removing the sharper ends).
 Any dog who likes to fetch can be taught how.
 Check out antler scouting and training tips: Minnesota.publicradio.org